DRiKE/uniload/README.md

 ```

-# how to build uniload
+# How to build uniload

 It's Rust, so get Rust via either https://rustup.rs/ or your distribution's package manager.
 Then, use `cargo build --release`, and find the uniload binary in `./target/release/`.